tspooner/rsrl/README.md

 ## Overview

-``rsrl`` provides generic constructs for running reinforcement learning (RL) experiments by providing a simple, extensible framework and efficient implementations of existing methods for rapid prototyping.
+``rsrl`` provides generic constructs for reinforcement learning (RL) experiments in an extensible framework with efficient implementations of existing methods for rapid prototyping.

 ## Installation
 ```toml